 Its history begins with the establishment of the Children's Bureau in 1912.
 In 1935, the US Congress enacted Title V of the Social Security Act, which authorized the Maternal and Child Health Services programs.
-For more information about the history of MCHB, go to MCH Timeline: History, Legacy and Resources for Education and Practice and the 75th Anniversary of Title V.
+Below are links to more information about MCHB:

 The mission of the bureau is to improve the well-being of the maternal and child populations in the US.
 It envisions a future where "...the right to grow to one's full potential is universally assured through attention to the comprehensive physical, psychological and social needs of the maternal and child health population.
 We strive for a society where children are wanted and born with optimal health, receive quality care and are nurtured lovingly and sensitively as they mature into healthy, productive adults.
 MCHB seeks a nation where there is equal access for all to quality health care in a supportive, culturally competent, family and community setting."

 Maternal and child health (MCH) professionals carry the primary responsibility for maintaining a national, state, and local focus on the health of maternal and child populations.
 In order to meet this responsibility, they require a broad array of skills and abilities that transcend clinical specialty or academic disciplines.

 Over the past decade, professional competencies have been identified as the recommended basis for graduate and continuing education for MCH professionals (ATMCH, 2000).
 The competencies address five areas that are essential to MCH policies and practice:

 - Scientific basis of MCH and public health

 - Methodological and analytic skills